 The winner is announced on May 11th.

 Bernardine Evaristo founded the Prize in 2012 at a time when African poetry was almost invisible on the international literary landscape.
-Today, there are legions of poets successfully building careers and being heard.
+Today, there are legions of African poets successfully building careers and being heard.
 This quiet revolution demonstrates the power of initiatives such as the Brunel prize and the African Poetry Book Fund to revolutionise the literature of an entire continent.
 The future looks very bright and African poetry is staking its claim as a major force in world literature.

-Now in it’s seventh year of submissions, this is the largest cash prize for African poetry in the world.
+Now in it’s eighth year of submissions, this is the largest cash prize for African poetry in the world.
 It is is aimed at the development, celebration and promotion of poetry from Africa.
 The Prize is sponsored by Brunel University London and is open to African poets worldwide who have not yet published a full poetry collection.
 Each poet has to submit 10 poems in order to be eligible.

-Past winners: Warsan Shire (2013); Liyou Libsekal (2014); Safia Elhillo & Nick Makoha (2015); Gbenga Adesina & Chekwube O. Danladi (2016); Romeo Oriogun (2017); Hiwot Adilow, Theresa Lola & Momtaza Mehri (2018); Nadra Mabrouk & Jamila Osman (2019).
+Past winners: Warsan Shire (2013); Liyou Libsekal (2014); Safia Elhillo & Nick Makoha (2015); Gbenga Adesina & Chekwube O. Danladi (2016); Romeo Oriogun (2017); Hiwot Adilow, Theresa Lola & Momtaza Mehri (2018); Nadra Mabrouk & Jamila Osman (2019); Rabha Ashry (2020).

-Rabha Ashry is available for interview and can be contacted via Bernardine.Evaristo@brunel.ac.uk.
+The shortlisted poets are available for interview and can be contacted via Bernardine.Evaristo@brunel.ac.uk.